MinaProtocol/mina/rfcs/0018-better-logging.md

 - Messages contain lots of data in the form of large serialized sexp, reducing readability
 - No metadata is programmatically available without parsing the messages
 - Existing tools (jq, rq) are very slow at processing the raw format of our logs
-- Logs are very verbose, often containing redundant and unecessary information (long "paths", all logs are stamped with same info of host+pid which never changes across a single node)
+- Logs are very verbose, often containing redundant and unnecessary information (long "paths", all logs are stamped with same info of host+pid which never changes across a single node)
 - Lack of standard format or restrictions on length

 This design attempts to address each of these issues in turn.
 If done correctly, we should be left with a logging format this is easily parsed by machines and can be easily formatted for parsing by humans.